SejiOH/mapDrawing/README.md

 <b><h4>Let's draw a map with R and Python.</b></h4>

 Drawing a map is one of the powerful visualization tools.<br>
-We can add texts, numbers(probably they are statistically meaningful figures), images and so on.<br>
+We can add texts, charts numbers(probably they are statistically meaningful figures), images and so on.<br>
 We can express indicators by coloring on a map.

 So here we are going to make these outputs step by step.<br>